samposm/git-guide/3-creating-repositories-and-committing.md

 git init
 ```

-The `git init` will create a hidden `.git` directory (so, `myproject/.git`)
+`git init` will create a hidden `.git` directory (so, `myproject/.git`) where
-where git will keep all its stuff.
-In a strict sense, the `.git` directory is
+git will keep all its stuff.
+In a strict sense, the `.git` directory is now a
-now a repository, or repo for short.
-In everyday language, the whole
+repository, or repo for short.
+In everyday language, the whole `myproject`
-`myproject` directory, containing both the working files (Or working tree, as
+directory, containing both the working files (Or working tree, as it is called
-it is called in git slang.
-Tree, because it usually contains subdirectories,
-too.) and the `.git` directory, is a project repository.
-If you for some reason
+in git slang.
+Tree, because it usually contains subdirectories, too.) and the `.git` directory, is a project repository.
+If you for some reason want to
-want to totally delete your project's version history, you can just `rm -rf
+totally delete your project's version history, you can just `rm -rf .git` and
-.git` and the version history is destroyed.
-Also the `.git` directory contains
-just ordinary files, so you can copy, zip or tar either the `.git` directory or
+the version history is destroyed.
+Also the `.git` directory contains just ordinary files, so you can copy, zip or tar either the `.git` directory or the
-the whole project directory and copy or move it around, and it will still
+whole project directory and copy or move it around, and it will still function
-function as a repository in the new place, wherever you put it.
+as a repository in the new place, wherever you put it.

-### `git add` and `git commit`
+## Commit Changes: `git add` and `git commit`

 Now we need some files